lanl-preteam/yaml_config/doc/elements.rst

 Config Elements
 ===============

-The config specification in YamlConfig is essentially a tree of ConfigElement instances, where ConfigElement is the base class of all element types in the tree.
+The config specification in Yaml Config is essentially a tree of ConfigElement instances, where ConfigElement is the base class of all element types in the tree.

 This page describes all the defined ConfigElement types.
 For information on creating custom